 The Glory of God is a Human Fully Alive

-This tsunami of grief brought to mind Paul’s words in 2 Cor 4.15-18, verses I memorized as a young man:
+This week my grief at Betty’s death brought to mind Paul’s words in 2 Cor 4.15-18, verses I memorized as a young man:

 Everything is for your sake, so that grace, as it extends to more and more people, may increase thanksgiving, to the glory of God.
 So we do not lose heart.
 Even though our outer nature is wasting away, our inner nature is being renewed day by day.
 For this slight momentary affliction is preparing us for an eternal weight of glory beyond all measure, because we look not at what can be seen but at what cannot be seen; for what can be seen is temporary, but what cannot be seen is eternal.

-I have a friend who is an Episcopal priest in Seattle.
+I have a friend who is an Episcopal priest in San Diego.
 At every baptism, confirmation, and reception, the parish gives the person baptized, confirmed or received a Prayer Book.
 He typically inscribes it with the words of Irenaeus, a 2nd century church father: “The glory of God is the human fully alive.”
 Gloria Dei est vivens homo!
 St. Irenaeus was bishop of Lyons in what is now France in the last quarter of the 2nd century.
 This quote is an excerpt from his monumental work written about 185 CE, Against Heresies.
 It’s a wonderful and curious phrase (and much ink has been spilled arguing over the exact correct translation): God’s glory is a fully alive human.
 What could that possibly mean?
+And what a curious phrase to consider about someone who is currently not alive.

-I think Jesus is a huge fan of people like Dan Price, humans fully alive.
-We each can find our own way, since most of us are not CEOs.
-We can be creative in finding ways to bless others, improve their hurting stressful lives, in big ways and small.
+I think Jesus is a huge fan of people like Betty, a human fully alive.
+We each can find our own way, as she did.
+We can be creative in finding ways to bless others, improve their hurting stressful lives, in big ways and small, which is exactly what she did continually.
 I don’t have answers to the terrible and serious problems facing us now, but I do agree with Paul that our inner nature is being renewed day by day, and with Irenaeus, that God’s glory is someone fully alive, living for and giving to others.

 It is in light of these overwhelming possibilities, it is with the awe and the circumspection proper to them, that we should conduct all our dealings with one another, all friendships, all loves, all play, all politics.
 There are no ordinary people.
 You have never talked to a mere mortal.
 Nations, cultures, arts, civilizations — these are mortal, and their life is to ours as the life of a gnat.
 But it is immortals whom we joke with, work with, marry, snub and exploit. … Next to [communion] itself, your neighbor is the holiest object presented to your senses.